zhuojianc/dsep/README.md

-# dseq
+# dsep
 simulation code for paper "Distributed sequential estimation procedures"

-run desq.py for simulation study and you can revise the param0 to reproduce my simulation results
+run desp.py for simulation study and you can revise the param0 to reproduce my simulation results

 for realdata analysis, please download the cleaned chemicel sensor data from baidu yundisk to the directory ./realdata